wangyishen/personalwebsite/content/home/experience.md

   description = """
   Institute of Computing and Applications

-  As Technical Leader in the AI and Optimization Applications in Energy Systems Operation
+  Working as Technical Leader on the topics:

+  * Smart energy systems operation
+  * Advanced power system computing
+  * AI and optimization applications
   """